-Nonetheless, Deloitte affirms that in the medium- to long-term the transition towards electric mobility will not be affected, as is evident through the significant investments made Amongst the key factors that could propel by Original Equipment Manufacturers and in- the growth of the post-COVID-19 EV market, move freely, gain access, communicate, obility and the transport industry stitutions (i.e., the 3.2-billion-euro European Battery Alliance Project [EBA] launched in 2017 by the European Union).
+obility and the transport industry and institutions (i.e., the 3.2-billion-euro European Battery Alliance Project [EBA] launched in 2017 by the European Union).
 Although, in the short-term, the ongoing health emergency (and related economic-industrial crisis) could slow down the electrification of transport, progress against carbon dioxide emissions, pollution and climate change will remain unscathed in the medium- to long-term.

-Today, with the recession of car markets across Europe highlighting evident and heavy negative numbers relating to global sales, there is only one 'plus sign', which concerns electric and electrified cars: in March, compared to a -85% of sales in the market, electric cars in Italy are growing.
-In Germany, the UK and France, hybrid and electric registrations increase at double and even triple-digit rates.

-Fabio Orecchini (Professor of Energy Systems and Environment at the Guglielmo Marconi University) underlines three crucial aspects: investment in infrastructures (which, from a technology standpoint, means charging points and digitalization), psychological view (with people yearning for new psychological view (with people yearning for new technological advancements in the wake of the crisis) and environmental impact.
+Today, with the recession of car markets across Europe highlighting evident and heavy negative numbers relating to global sales, there is only one 'plus sign', which concerns electric and electrified cars: in March, com-Nonetheless, Deloitte affirms that in the mepared to a -85% of sales in the market, electric dium- to long-term the transition towards cars in Italy are growing.
+In Germany, the UK electric mobility will not be affected, as is and France, hybrid and electric registrations evident through the significant investments increase at double and even triple-digit rates. made by Original Equipment Manufacturers Amongst the key factors that could propel the growth of the post-COVID-19 EV market, Fabio Orecchini (Professor of Energy Systems and Environment at the Guglielmo Marconi University) underlines three crucial aspects: investment in infrastructures (which, from a technology standpoint, means charging points and digitalization), psychological view (with people yearning for new technological advancements in the wake of the crisis) and environmental impact.